Medically reviewed by Drugs.com. Last updated on May 23, 2022.

-Your body's ability to fight infection may be reduced while you are being treated with abatacept.
-Stop using abatacept and check with your doctor right away if you or your child have any of the following symptoms while using abatacept: fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.
+Your body's ability to fight infection may be reduced while you are being treated with abatacept (eg, pneumonia, sepsis).
+Check with your doctor right away if you or your child has fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.

-abatacept may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you or your child have a rash; itching; swelling of the face, tongue, and throat; trouble with breathing; lightheadedness or fainting; or chest pain after you receive the medicine.
+Abatacept may cause serious allergic reactions, including anaphylaxis and angioedema.
+These can be life-threatening and require immediate medical attention.
+Check with your doctor right away if you or your child has a rash, itching, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble with breathing, lightheadedness or fainting, or chest pain after you receive the medicine.

 You or your child will need to have a skin test for tuberculosis before you start using abatacept.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

-While you are being treated with abatacept injection, do not have any immunizations (vaccines) without your doctor's approval.
+While you are being treated with abatacept injection or within 3 months after using it, do not have any immunizations (vaccines) without your doctor's approval.
 Your child's vaccines need to be current before he or she begins receiving abatacept injection.
 Be sure to ask your child's doctor if you have any questions about this.

-Do not take other medicines for arthritis unless you talk to your doctor.
-This includes adalimumab (Humira®), anakinra (Kineret®), etanercept (Enbrel®), infliximab (Remicade®), or rituximab (Rituxan®).
+Do not take other medicines for arthritis unless you talked to your doctor.
+This includes adalimumab (Humira®), anakinra (Kineret®), certolizumab (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®), infliximab (Remicade®), rituximab (Rituxan®), or tocilizumab (Actemra®).
 Using any of these together with abatacept may increase your chance of having serious side effects.